• Skip to primary navigation

 1. Delete User Account Using Settings

-The easiest way to delete any Local User Account is by using the Settings App on your Windows 11/10 computer.
+The easiest way to delete any Local User Account on a Windows computer is by using the Settings App.

 1. Open Settings > click on Accounts in the left-pane.
 In the right-pane, scroll down and click on Other Users.